-We have worked hard throughout the year to meaningfully involve our community in NRM, with 2018-19 seeing the delivery of a significant number of both targeted and whole of community NRM education activities.
-Highlights included the successful delivery of 109 field days (2,125 participants), 37 workshops (743 participants),

-22 training events (127 participants), and 379 forums/ meetings (2,783).
-Work such as this helps ensure we are supporting a well-informed community with the skills and confidence to identify, direct and implement change.
+We have worked hard throughout the year to ensure meaningful involvement of our community in NRM, with 2019-20 seeing the delivery of a significant number of both targeted and whole of community NRM education activities.
+Highlights included the successful delivery of 25 field days (656 participants), 56 workshops (792 participants), and 6 forums (354 participants).
+Work such as this helps ensure we are supporting a well-informed and empowered community with the skills and confidence to identify, direct and implement change.